 How far can a Kangaroo Jump?

 You've surely wondered at some point how far can a kangaroo jump?
-This AnimalWised article will clear up your doubts.
+This AnimalWised article will clear up any doubts.

 The musculoskeletal system of the kangaroo

-The kangaroo is an animal of large proportions, and the only one that moves by jumping.
+The kangaroo is an animal of large proportions, and one of the few that only moves by jumping.
 This should not be surprising considering its anatomy, which has evolved perfectly for this method of movement.
+They

 This marsupial has very strong and well-developed hind legs, especially when compared to the small size of its front legs.
 The feet are so large in order to produce the momentum of the jump.
 Its long, muscular tail is also essential for giving the kangaroo the balance it needs during the jump.

 The most comfortable speed for the kangaroo when hopping is about 20-25 kilometers/hour (13 to 16 miles/hour).
-However they are capable of speeds of up to 70 kilometers/hour (44 miles/hour).
+However they are capable of speeds of up to 70 kmph (44 m/mph).

-Kangaroos can keep a speed of 40 km/hour (24/miles) for up to 2 km (1 mile and a half), but they are unable to go such a distance at higher speeds.
+Kangaroos can keep a speed of 40 kmph (24/mph) for up to 2 km (1 mile and a half), but they are unable to go such a distance at higher speeds.
+Eventually they will tire out if they travel too fast, so they have to even out their speed.

 Although jumping like that may seem like a great effort for the kangaroo, it is the way of travelling that saves them more energy as compared to any other means of movement.
-In fact, kangaroos cannot walk well, and when it travels at low speeds it uses its tail as a tripod, along with its front two legs.
+In fact, kangaroos cannot walk well, and when it travels at low speeds they use their tail as a tripod, along with their front two legs.
+This makes them look as if they are crawling sometimes.

-The kangaroo moves forward a distance of 2 meters (6'6'') with each jump.
+The kangaroo moves forward a distance of 2 meters (6'6'') with each standing jump.
+This means they do not have any run up and will not have momentum on their side in increase their jump length.
 However, when fleeing from a predator on flat ground without any obstacles, a single jump is able to cover a distance of 9 meters (almost 30 feet).

 Do you want to know more about Kangaroos?